war/asset-loading/README.md

 Carries out the lighting and applies texturing and shading to the mesh.
 The bulk of shading is computed in [default_shader.frag - directionalLightFunc()](default_shader.md#directionalLightFunc%28%29)

 #### directionalLightFunc()
-Phong lighting model is used for shading with a single directional light.
+The Phong lighting model is used for shading with a single directional light.
 Details of phong shading can be found here: https://riptutorial.com/opengl/example/14741/phong-lighting-model.
-Since phong shading relies on a specular map, a basic specular map is quickly calculated by averaging out the colors of the metal map:
+Since phong shading relies on a specular map, a basic specular map can be quickly computed by averaging out the colors of the metal map:

 ```glsl
   vec4 specularColor = vec4((texture(metal_tex, uvCoord).r + texture(metal_tex, uvCoord).g + texture(metal_tex, uvCoord).b)/3.f);